 It can be hard to find time to dedicate to a project so I like to keep them as simple as possible.
 It should come as no surprise that my latest DIY project requires no sewing and it can be done in under one hour!

-I love the way it turned out, it looks fantastic but sometimes I want to be able to put my feet up so I have been on the lookout for an ottoman to make the seating a little more appealing.
+I love the way it turned out, it looks fantastic, but sometimes I just want to be able to put my feet up so I have been on the lookout for an ottoman to make the seating a little more appealing.

-It’s more like in the movie The Butterfly Effect where you have the urge to go back and change things when remember them.
+It’s more like in the movie The Butterfly Effect where you have the urge to go back and change things when remembering them.

 Although I can’t erase the memories it brings back to me, thankfully I am able to change the look of it.

-Pick out your fabric and measure to make sure it will fit your ottoman.
+Pick out your fabric and measure it to make sure it will fit your ottoman.
 I only needed one yard and was able to spread it across my ottoman to see that it would be big enough to cover it.

 Starting stapling the fabric to the bottom of the ottoman, there should be a piece of wood where the previous fabric was stapled that you can reuse to secure your new fabric.

 The first side you start with doesn’t necessarily need to be pulled taught because when you reach the other side you will then be able to fix any wrinkles or loose edges.

 Staple all along the edge and then move to the opposite side of your ottoman.
 When you are stapling an opposing side to a part you have already worked on you may need a helper to pull the fabric tight.

 When you get to the corners fold the edge into a triangle underneath the outer layer so you are able to leave a clean straight line behind.